-You could have more vaginal discharge, so sanitary pads or panty liners could come in handy.
-If the discharge changes colour or smells bad, see your midwife or doctor.
+You might have more vaginal discharge, so sanitary pads or panty liners could come in handy.
+If the discharge changes colour, smells bad, or smells stronger or more ‘fishy’ than usual, see your midwife or doctor.

-You might have lots of energy.
+You might have a lot of energy.
 People are probably starting to notice that you’re pregnant.
-It could be time to shop for pregnancy bras and maternity or comfortable clothes.
+It might be time to shop for pregnancy bras and maternity or comfortable clothes.

 Your baby when you’re 17 weeks pregnant

 Your baby is getting bigger all the time and might now weigh more than the placenta:

 - Your baby is about 13 cm from head to bottom and about 150 gm.